elie29/zend-di-config/README.md

 [zend-phpdi-config](https://packagist.org/packages/elie29/zend-phpdi-config) acts as a bridge to configure a PSR-11 compatible [PHP-DI](http://php-di.org) container using service manager configuration.
 It can be used with [Laminas](https://getlaminas.org/) and [Mezzio](https://docs.mezzio.dev/) starting from v6.0.0

-This library uses autowirng technique, cache compilation and cache definitions as defined in [PHP-DI](http://php-di.org).
+This library uses autowiring technique, cache compilation and cache definitions as defined in [PHP-DI](http://php-di.org).

 ## Configuration